Penelope Hocking

-Penelope Elizabeth Hocking (born December 29, 1999) is an American professional soccer player who plays as a forward for Bay FC of the National Women's Soccer League (NWSL).
-She played college soccer for the USC Trojans, where she became the program's all-time top scorer and was named first-team All-American.
-She also played for the Penn State Nittany Lions before being selected by the Chicago Red Stars in the first round of the 2023 NWSL Draft.
+Penelope Elizabeth Hocking (born December 29, 1999) is an American professional soccer player who plays as a forward for the Kansas City Current of the National Women's Soccer League (NWSL).
+She played college soccer for the USC Trojans and the Penn State Nittany Lions, setting the Trojans career scoring record and earning first-team All-American honors.
+She was selected by the Chicago Red Stars in the first round of the 2023 NWSL Draft.
+She also played for Bay FC.

-Youth career
+Early life

 Hocking grew up in Anaheim, California, and played high school soccer for Canyon High School.
 She played youth soccer for SoCal Blues, with which she won the 2015 ECNL U15 National Championship.

 College career

-USC Trojans, 2018–2021
+USC Trojans

 Hocking played NCAA Division I women's soccer for the USC Trojans from 2018 to 2021.
 She was named the Pac-12 Conference freshman of the year in 2018, three-time All-Pac-12 from 2019 to 2021, two-time Pac 12 forward of the year in 2020 and 2021, and first-team All-American in 2020.
 She set a program record for career goals scored on October 7, 2021, with her 49th, surpassing the previous record held by Isabelle Harvey since 2000.
 She finished her career with the Trojans with 54 goals scored, at the time the 12th most in Pac-12 history, in her 72 career games played.

-Penn State Nittany Lions, 2022
+Penn State Nittany Lions

 In 2022, Hocking transferred to Penn State to play her extra year of NCAA eligibility granted by the COVID-19 pandemic.
 She scored seven goals, and her 11 assists tied for the Big Ten Conference lead for the season.